-The fair value of investment property has been determined by external, accredited independent registered valuer having appropriate recognized professional qualification and recent experience in the location and category of the property being valued.
+The fair value of investment property, being Building at Kota, has been determined by external, accredited independent registered valuer having appropriate recognized professional qualification and recent experience in the location and category of the property being valued.
 Fair value has been arrived at by using discounted cash flow method.
 The fair value measurement has been categorised as Level 3.

-(iv) Also refer note No. 45 of leases.
+(iv) Also refer Note No. 45 of leases.